Should You Consider A HELOC On Your Investment Property?

-If you’re not sure if taking out a HELOC on a rental property is the right choice for you, there are other options you can consider.
-Let’s look at three alternatives:
+If you’re not sure if taking out a HELOC on a rental property is the right choice for you, other options are worth considering.
+Let’s look at three:

 - Cash-out refinance: In a cash-out refinance, you refinance your rental property at a higher loan amount and then receive the difference in cash.
-The advantage of this is it doesn’t add another monthly payment to your list of bills.
+The advantage here is you’ll likely get a lower rate in a cash-out refinance than with a HELOC.
+Also, it doesn’t add another monthly payment to your list of bills.
 Instead, the funds are rolled into your current mortgage.
-And you can spend the funds however you see fit.
+And you can spend the funds as you see fit.

 - HELOC on your primary residence: Another option is to take out a HELOC on your primary residence.
-Assuming you meet the requirements, a traditional HELOC is easier to qualify for and usually comes with lower interest rates.
-However, you will be putting your primary place of residence at risk.
+Assuming you meet the requirements, a traditional HELOC is easier to qualify for and usually comes with slightly lower interest rates.

-- Unsecured personal loan: And finally, you can always consider taking out an unsecured personal loan.
-When you take out a loan, you’ll receive a one-time lump sum payment.
-The funding is quick, and strong candidates may be able to qualify for low rates.
+- Unsecured personal loan: You can always consider taking out an unsecured personal loan.
+When you take out a loan, you’ll receive a one-time lump-sum The funding is quick, and strong candidates may qualify for lower rates.
 But you will have to start making repayments right away.

-How Can I Find A Lender Willing To Offer HELOCs On Investment Properties?
+How Can I Find Banks That Offer HELOCs On Investment Properties?

 These individuals may be able to point you toward a trustworthy lender.
 It’s also a good idea to consult with a trusted financial advisor before applying.

-The Bottom Line: A Big Risk That Might Yield A Big Reward If Used Properly
+The Bottom Line: HELOCs Are A Big Risk That Might Yield A Big Reward If Used Properly

 When you take out a HELOC on an investment property, you can utilize the equity in your rental home.
-This allows you to put that money to work for you, and there may be tax advantages that come with it.
+This allows you to put that money to work for you, and tax advantages may come with it.

-However, the application requirements are pretty strict, and it tends to be more expensive than other types of loans.
-And many lenders, including Rocket Mortgage®, don’t offer this type of loan.
-So take the time to learn more about refinancing investment properties first.
+However, the application requirements are pretty strict, and a HELOC tends to be more expensive than other types of loans.
+And many lenders, including Rocket Mortgage, don’t offer this type of loan.
+So it’s best to take the time to learn about refinancing investment properties first.